Emara25/Signal-flow-graph/README.md

 # Signal-flow-graph
-A solving system for system flow graphs.
+A solving system for signal flow graphs.